Associate ProfessorAnthony Ware

 Associate Professor of Humanitarianism & Development

-Faculty of Arts and Education/School of Humanities and Social Sciences/Alfred Deakin Institute for Citizenship and Globalisation
+Faculty of Arts and Education/School of Humanities and Social Sciences/Deakin Institute for Citizenship and Globalisation

-- Associate Professor of Humanitarianism & DevelopmentFaculty of Arts and Education/School of Humanities and Social Sciences/Alfred Deakin Institute for Citizenship and Globalisation
+- Associate Professor of Humanitarianism & DevelopmentFaculty of Arts and Education/School of Humanities and Social Sciences/Deakin Institute for Citizenship and Globalisation

 - +61 3 925 17802 (Work)